Laboratory of Bioengineering and Nanosciences (LBN)

 AMEL SLIMANI (GROUP LEADER)

-1. Intraoral 3D scanners (IOS):
+1. 3D intraoral scanners (IOS):

-2. BCARS to detect oral cancer
+2. BCARS for the detection of oral cancer

-The initial caries lesions are challenging to detect for a dentist and even more so in teledentistry.
-In our laboratory, we have developed aWSLin vitromodeland we used confocal Raman spectroscopy and multiphoton microscopy images to evaluate structural changes in the white spot lesion.
-The goal of this task is to adapt a new non-invasive biomedical imaging technology based on Brillouin light scattering to measure the biomechanical properties of hard tissues and biomaterials, which is the main aim of this project.
-Molecular analysis of dental tissues using Raman spectroscopy has been used to characterize the mineral phase in synthetic compounds and natural tissues.
-Our project is to use confocal Raman microscopy coupled with a home-built Brillouin spectrometer.
-The first step will be to demonstrate the possibility of simultaneous biomechanical/biochemical imaging to obtain photonic biomarkers for early caries and WSL diagnosis by studying in vitro incipient caries lesions and animal-induced periodontal disease.
-Comparison with healthy samples will allow statistical analysis to find a biomarker to detect caries at an early stage, which is the final step.
+Early-stage caries lesions are difficult for dentists to detect, and even more so in teledentistry.
+In our laboratory, we have developed aWSL in vitro modeland used confocal Raman spectroscopy and multiphoton microscopy images to evaluate structural changes in white spot lesions.
+The main objective of this project is to adapt a new non-invasive biomedical imaging technology based on Brillouin light scattering to measure the biomechanical properties of hard tissues and biomaterials.
+Molecular analysis of dental tissues using Raman spectroscopy is being employed to characterize the mineral phase in synthetic compounds and natural tissues.
+Our project involves using confocal Raman microscopy coupled with a home-built Brillouin spectrometer.
+The first step will be to demonstrate the feasibility of simultaneous biomechanical and biochemical imaging to obtain photonic biomarkers for the early diagnosis of caries and WSL by studying in vitro incipient caries lesions and animal-induced periodontal lesions.
+Comparison with healthy samples will enable statistical analysis to identify a biomarker for detecting caries at an early stage, which is the final step.

 Partnerships: